Seekatar/seekatar.github.io/_posts/2024-08-11-deploy-template-repository.md

 ![image]({{ page.cover }}){: width="{{ site.imageWidth }}" }

 This is the third in a series of blog posts about creating reusable Azure DevOps YAML pipelines across many projects.
 In these posts, I'll build a containerized .NET API with unit tests and deploys to multiple environments (faked-out).
-This first post creates pipelines as one-offs without reusing YAML.
-The second and third posts will leverage templates to create a reusable library of pipeline steps.
+The first post created pipelines as one-offs without reusing YAML.
+The second and third posts leverage templates to create a reusable library of pipeline steps.
 The fourth post will take templates to the next level by creating a dynamic pipeline driven by feature flags.

 1. [CI/CD YAML Pipelines](/2024/08/10/typical-pipeline.html)
 1. [Creating a Build Pipeline Template](/2024/08/11/build-template-repository.html)